pseudocoders/GPT-notes/angular/directives.md

 2. Attribute Directives: Change the appearance or behavior of elements by modifying their attributes (e.g., `appHighlight`).
 3. Component Directives: Act as standalone components with their own template and logic, encapsulating complex functionalities (e.g., `MyComponentDirective`).

-## Example of creating a custom directive
+## Example of creating a custom attribute directive

 Let's create a simple example to generate a new directive in Angular and use it in a template.